datamaverickhq/bootcamp-checklist/README.md

-# Curriculum checklist
+# Initiation checklist

-To create your curriculum checklist:
+To create your Initiation checklist:

 - Click the *Issues* tab